 Intuition.
-A in the security analysis is that the privacy property of our VTLRS is against PRAM adversaries, meaning that such an adversary cannot violate the privacy of the VTLRS commitments before the hiding time $\mathbf{T}$ .
-To prove security, we want to switch from a hybrid execution where the VTLRS commitments are commitments to valid signatures to a hybrid where the commitments are to a zero string.
+A in the security analysis is that the privacy property of our VTLRS is against PRAM adversaries, meaning that such an adversary cannot violate the privacy of the VTLRS commitments before the hiding time \mathbf{T} .
+To prove security, we want to switch from a hybrid execution where the

+VTLRS commitments are commitments to valid signatures to a hybrid where the commitments are to a zero string.
 To model this in the analysis (UC setting), we cannot simply switch between the hybrids as we do for standard commitment or encryption schemes.
-This is because the environment $\mathcal{E}$ is a polynomial time machine that will force open the VTLRS commitment eventually and thereby can distinguish the two hybrids.
-We deal with this by still having the second hybrid having a commitment to the valid signature but letting the simulator abort the simulation with $\mathbf{abort}{\mathsf{priv}}$ if the adversary sends the valid signature committed to in the VTLRS commitment before hiding time $\mathbf{T}$ .
-We can then argue that two hybrid executions are indistinguishable provided the probability of $\mathbf{abort}{\mathsf{priv}}$ is negligible, which is guaranteed by the privacy of VTLRS.
+This is because the environment \mathcal{E} is a polynomial time machine that will force open the VTLRS commitment eventually and thereby can distinguish the two hybrids.
+We deal with this by still having the second hybrid having a commitment to the valid signature but letting the simulator abort the simulation with abort{priv} if the adversary sends the valid signature committed to in the VTLRS commitment before hiding time T. We can then argue that two hybrid executions are indistinguishable provided the probability of abort{priv} is negligible, which is guaranteed by the privacy of VTLRS.
 Below is the detailed proof.

-Proof.
-In order to prove that payment channel protocol is secure, we need to describe a simulator $\mathcal{S}$ that simulates the PC operations to an adversary.
-Below we describe the simulation for the channel opening, channel closing and payment operation of $\mathcal{F}{PC}$ .
-Let VTLRS-TS (Setup, Commit, Verify, Open, ForceOp) constitute the LRS transaction scheme of monero (LRS.Setup, LRS.OTKGen, LRS.TagGen, LRS.Spend, LRS.Vf).
-Let $\mathcal{S}{VTLRS}$ -TS be the simulator guaranteed for the privacy property that simulates a proof without the knowledge of the signature.
+Proof 8 In order to prove that payment channel protocol is secure, we need to describe a simulator S that simulates the PC operations to an adversary.
+Below we describe the simulation for the channel opening, channel closing and payment operation of \mathcal{F}{PC} .
+Let VTLRS-TS (Setup, Com, Vfy, Op, FOp) constitute the LRS transaction scheme of monero (LRS.Setup, LRS.OTKGen, LRS.TagGen, LRS.Spend, LRS.Vf).
+Let \mathcal{S}{VTLRS} -TS be the simulator guaranteed for the privacy property that simulates a proof without the knowledge of the signature.

-OpChannel $(c{\langle u_1,u_2\rangle},\mu,u_1,t)$ : Let $u_1$ be Alice and $u_2$ be Bob.
+OpChannel $(c{\langle u_1, u_2 \rangle}, \mu, u_1, t)$: Let u_1 be Alice and u_2 be Bob.
 Let Alice be the user who wants to open a channel.
-We have two cases to analyze: (1) Alice is corrupt by adversary $\mathcal{A}$ , and (2) Bob is corrupt by adversary $\mathcal{A}$ .
+We have two cases to analyze: (1) Alice is corrupt by adversary \mathcal{A} , and (2) Bob is corrupt by adversary \mathcal{A} .

 Alice is corrupt: We begin by describing a series of hybrid executions where we argue that each neighbouring hybrid executions are indistinguishable.
-If at some point, the adversary responds with a abort, the simulator reports a failure message to the ideal functionality $\mathcal{F}{PC}$ thereby not allowing the channel creation.
+If at some point, the adversary responds with a abort, the simulator reports a failure message to the ideal functionality \mathcal{F}{PC} thereby not allowing the channel creation.

-Hybrid $\mathcal{H}0$ : is the same as the real protocol execution.
+Hybrid \mathcal{H}0 : is the the same as the real protocol execution.

-Hybrid $\mathcal{H}1$ : The simulator receives the adversary's messages that are calls to $\mathcal{F}{J-LRS}$ and simulates the execution by running the simulator for $\mathcal{F}{J-LRS}$ for a corrupt user $U_0$ .
-The hybrids are indistinguishable given the security of $\mathcal{F}{J-LRS}$ .
+Hybrid \mathcal{H}1 : The simulator receives the adversary's messages that are calls to \mathcal{F}{J-LRS} and simulates the execution by running the simulator for \mathcal{F}{J-LRS} for a corrupt user U_0 .
+The hybrids are indistinguishable given the security of \mathcal{F}{J-LRS} .

 We define our final simulator as following the same execution as the final hybrid.
-Additionally, when the adversary sends $(tx', \sigma')$ , the simulator checks if it is well formed and the signature is valid.
-If so, the simulator forwards the message (open, $c{(u,u')}$ , $\mu$ , u', T) to the ideal functionality $\mathcal{F}{PC}$ , where $\mu$ is the initial channel capacity.
-When the functionality responds with $(c{\langle u,u'\rangle}, \mu, \mathbf{T})$ , the simulator authorises the operation.
-If everything is successful, then the simulator receives a h from $\mathcal{F}{PC}$ , the simulator stores it locally.
+Additionally, when the adversary sends (tx', σ') , the simulator checks if it is well formed and the signature is valid.
+If so, the simulator forwards the message (open, $c{\langle u,u' \rangle}$, μ, u', \mathbf{T}) to the ideal functionality \mathcal{F}{PC} , where μ is the initial channel capacity.
+When the functionality responds with $(c{\langle u,u' \rangle}, \mu, \mathbf{T})$, the simulator authorises the operation.
+If everything is successful, then the simulator receives a h from \mathcal{F}{PC} , the simulator stores it locally.